52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 Yes.
 As a manager that was, he should get full credit for that.
 He took full credit for it.

 Kevin Genus (14:00):
 He trusted me.
 He did.
 But you know, when they found out who it was, they they had me begin recording Verizon commercials after that.
 And you know, little did I know James Earl Jones had been, I'm just going to say under the weather.
 And they had reached a point where they were going to transition off to a new voice.
 So they found me temporarily and you know, it's actually pretty cool.
 Cause you know, now, you know, I know all these people today, but I think for maybe about a year, eight months to a year now, for me to say months to a year is like really like one or two sessions you do.
 And they just roll for that period of time.
-Then they hired rod Houston who just phenomenal.
+Then they hired Rod Houston who just phenomenal.
 You hear rod all the time on CBS sports.
 Right,

 Rob Head (14:58):
 Right.